aws-samples/genomic-language-model-pretraining-with-healthomics-seq-store/README.md

 ## Genomic language model pretraining with the HealthOmics sequence store

-In this repo we show how you can use AWS infrastructure---AWS HealthOmics and AWS Sagemaker---to to easy and cost-effectively pre-train a genomic language model, [HyenaDNA](https://arxiv.org/pdf/2306.15794.pdf).
+In this repo we show how you can use AWS infrastructure---AWS HealthOmics and AWS Sagemaker---to to easily and cost-effectively pre-train a genomic language model, [HyenaDNA](https://arxiv.org/pdf/2306.15794.pdf).

 ## Installation & First Steps